Home > London, Mix CD-Rs > Any Major London Vol. 1

 A couple of years ago I posted a series of CD-R mixes comprising songs set in or about New York.
 This is the first in a series of mixes of songs set in or about London.
 I think there are four or five mixes in it — your reaction will guide me.
 I’ll try not to pick the most obvious songs, and no artist should feature more than once (sorry, The Kinks!).

 Here and there, songs will come from surprising sources.
 Hall & Oates, for example, are not immediate candidates for London songs, nor is Glen Campbell.
-For Jane Birkin, who made her name as an artist and actress in the French scene, her London song is a sort of homecoming, with lyrics by Rufus Wainwright (whose dad turns up eight songs layer) and guitar by Johnny Marr.
+For Jane Birkin, who made her name as an artist and actress in the French scene, her London song is a sort of homecoming, with lyrics by Rufus Wainwright (whose dad turns up eight songs later) and guitar by Johnny Marr.

 As always, the mix is timed to fit on a standard CD-R, and home-stewed covers are included.
 PW in comments.